blockimperiumdao/godotblockchain/README.md

 ## Overview

-The BlockImperiumGames (BIG) Godot Blockchain plugin is a game specific optimization of the Thirdweb .NET SDK speifically tailored for games built with the opensource Godot gaming engine.
-It simplifies the integration of Web3 functionality into a game with a specific focus on the behaviors typically need for game developers (query token, purchase/load NFTs, etc) all while operating in the traditional Godot Node/Composition architecture to make this compatible with existing tools and Visual Programming solutions.
+The BlockImperiumGames (BIG) Godot Blockchain plugin is a game specific optimization of the Thirdweb .NET SDK (https://github.com/thirdweb-dev/thirdweb-dotnet/) specifically tailored for games built with the opensource Godot gaming engine.
+It simplifies the integration of Web3 functionality into a game with a specific focus on the behaviors typically need for game developers (query token, purchase/load NFTs, etc.) all while operating in the traditional Godot Node/Composition architecture to make this compatible with existing tools and Visual Programming solutions.

 This project is offered under the LGPL Version 3 (https://www.gnu.org/licenses/lgpl-3.0.txt).
-A copy of the license for this project is in the license file atached to this project.
+A copy of the license for this project is in the license file attached to this project.

+A full test project is not included in the repository, but exists in a project called BIGTest (https://github.com/blockimperiumdao/BIGTest).

 ## Features